A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

-The quality of an SPA is usually evaluated via log loss: \begin{definition}[SPA Log Loss] The asymptotic log loss incurred by an SPA, $q$, on infinite sequence $\xv$, is
+We evaluate the accuracy of a SPA via log loss: \begin{definition}[SPA Log Loss] The asymptotic log loss incurred by an SPA, $q$, on infinite sequence $\xv$, is

-The objective of minimizing log loss shapes the construction of the LZ78 family of sequential probability assignments in \prettyref{sec:framework-spa-construction}, and provides a framework for discussing its universality in \prettyref{sec:lz78-spa-optimality}. \end{definition}
+The objective of minimizing log loss provides a framework for discussing the universality of the LZ78 family of SPAs in \prettyref{sec:lz78-spa-optimality}.
+In particular, we will show that the asymptotic log loss of the LZ78 family of SPAs is at most that of the best finite-state SPA. \end{definition}

-To understand the structure of an LZ78-based sequential probability assignment, we first restate the LZ78 procedure and define key notations.